How to deal with negative body image in the summer

 "It is 100 times worse in summer.
 The thought of not being able to hide in layers and sleeves fills me with dread," she adds.
 "On the days where it is so hot that I actually have to wear a dress, I am so uncomfortable and so self-conscious that I am mentally exhausted."

-Why is it worse in the summer?
+Why is negative body image worse in the summer?

 Summertime can be difficult for those who struggle with body image, as there is more opportunity to cover yourself in layers and hide your body shape in winter, says psychologist Louise Watson.
 Sweating may also make people feel more self-conscious.